Doing Business with the DoD

 Procurement Technical Assistance Centers (PTACs), are charged with assisting businesses in learning how to do business with federal, state, and local governments.
 PTACs are a local resource available at no or nominal cost that can provide assistance to business firms in marketing their products and services.
 They offer training to businesses on how to research and bid on contracts, assist with registration requirements, provide bid-matching services, and assist with pre and post contracting issues.

 This FY 2013 directory is intended for small business concerns seeking opportunities with DoD prime contractors.
-The directory is a listing of large business contractors who are required to established subcontracting plans and goals.
-This directory includes point of contact information for all DoD large business prime contractors and subcontractors with Subcontracting Plans.
-This report is generated from information contained in the Electronic Subcontracting Reporting System (eSRS) as submitted by contractors.
-The information includes the name and address of the company; the major products/services (PSC) provided to DoD; the major NAICS of the company; and the name and phone number of the company's official who administers the company's Subcontracting Plan; contract number with the effective date, completion date, ultimate contract value and dollars obligated.
-Many companies have websites with additional information which may be useful in your search for subcontracting opportunities or teaming arrangements.
+The directory is a listing of large business prime contractors who are required to establish subcontracting plans with goals.
+The report is generated from data contained in the Individual Subcontract Reports (ISRs) submitted in the Electronic Subcontracting Reporting System (eSRS) by contractors and from data contained in the Federal Procurement Data System (FPDS).
+The directory includes the name of the prime contractor; the major product/service code (PSC) provided to DoD; the major NAICS of the company; name, telephone number and email address of the company’s point of contact; contract number with the effective date and completion date, ultimate contract value and obligated dollars.
+In addition, many companies have websites with additional information which may be useful in your search for subcontracting opportunities or teaming arrangements.

 Small Business Professionals serve as the primary liaison between private-sector small businesses seeking to do business with government agencies.
 Specialists advise small businesses regarding current acquisitions contracts available from the federal government.